fabrice-ducos/tclbuild/README.md

 ## Requirements
 A modern JDK (JDK 5+)
 A system with `GNU make` installed (other versions of `make` may work, but none has been tested yet)

+## What is installed by default by this version of tclbuild
+(these versions are known to be stable, but you can change them by editing build.cfg)

+tcl:      tcl 8.6.9 - the core langage
+tk:       tk 8.6.9 - the popular Tk toolkit
+ck:       ck master - a Tk clone for the console, based on curses (currently no version tag available)
+expect:   expect 5.45.4 - the famous Expect automation tool based on Tcl
+tcllib:   tcllib 1.19 - standard tcl library
+bwidget:  bwidget 1.9.13 - a cross-platform widget toolkit for Blender (currently GPL2)
+critcl:   critcl 3.1.17 - package for on-the-fly compilation of tcl scripts
+tclx:     tclx 8.4.2 - popular extensions for Tcl
+jaclin:   jaclin 0.1.2 - fork of TclJava (Tcl on the JVM), with Tclblend updated for Tcl 8.6 (jtclsh 8.6 and jaclsh 8.0)

 ## TODO
 Test on various Linux and BSD distributions